-It feels like we are coming out of a double hibernation with the easing of lockdown and winter moving firmly behind us, and with the Spring flowers and sunshine comes a sense of excitement and possibility.
+It feels like we are coming out of hibernation with the days getting longer and brighter, and little blossoms appearing on trees, all giving us a sense of excitement and possibility.
 Spring is a wonderful season to birth new morning habits and spring clean your home, beauty and wellbeing routine.
 With lighter mornings helping us to get up a little earlier, we’re presented with an opportunity to set ourselves up for a great start to the day and create an organised, uplifting space where we can reconnect with ourselves.
 When we begin each morning by making time for number one, setting intentions and having a few mindful moments, we carve the way for a calm and centred day where we can show up for ourselves and others.

 Switch up products for the new season.
 Just like we change our wardrobes and pack away our layers, for spring we don’t need the fuller coverage or as many beauty products as we opted for in winter.
 Many of us will tend to swap matte/satin bases for dewy ones and increase the SPF factor we use; letting our skin breathe, giving it the extra protection it needs and brightening up our colours.
 Some of our skincare will need to change to adapt to our changing skin too in the form of lighter moisturisers, perhaps a DIY toner and face & body exfoliators.
 Ask yourself whether you need all of the extra products you have accumulated over winter – do these still need to be in your makeup bag, on your dressing table or kept in the bathroom?
 Or could you donate any that are unused, store them away, or repurpose empty jars and pumps?